RandyRomero/Cheatsheets/Computer Science/algorithms/counting_sort/counting_sort.md

 It's O(n + k). k is the length of auxiliary array that we have to create and it is equal to the difference between the smallest and the biggest value of the array.
-For example, for array like [0, 100] the n is only 2, but k is 100, which gives us 102 in total which is quite too much for array of length 2.
+For example, for array like [0, 100] the n is only 2, but k is 100, thereby the space complexity is 102 in total which is too much for array of length 2.

 question id: b703c37a-253c-4161-afab-2f7d84d7d1cc